Robert W. Ball: Landfall series

 While C&C Yachts was known for its high-performance yachts, primarily building straight racers or racer-cruisers, Robert Ball's C&C Landfall series was conceived and marketed as performance cruisers.
 Launched in the late 1970s they were ahead of their time and so were not as commercially successful as they should have been, as many cruising sailors at the time still favoured heavier more traditional designs.
 In comparison, today most new cruising designs feature a performance-oriented hull shape, often with shoal draft.
 Maintenance is kept to a minimum, especially externally.
 These same criteria define the C&C Landfall series dating from almost 40 years ago.

-The Landfall 38 was the most successful boat in the Landfall series—about 180 were built from 1979 to 1985—and today it remains popular among both coastal and bluewater cruisers looking for an older boat that is fast, comfortable, affordable and well built.
-Landfall 38s are found cruising all over the world.
+The Landfall 38 was the highest-produced model in the Landfall series, with about 180 units built between 1979 and 1985.
+It continues to be used by coastal and bluewater cruisers, and examples can be found in various cruising regions worldwide.

 A Cruising World poll in 2013 elected the Landfall 38 as number 29 in their list of 40 greatest production monohulls of all time.